xandrewUH/xandrewUH.github.io/projects/project-2.md

 Pong Game: <https://www.youtube.com/watch?v=06W-Jvm5-5o>

 Since this project was mostly logic and coding, there wasn't really a specific role we all played in this project.
 We spent all the time trying to code the project, finding the bugs, and running the game together.
-Through it all, we spent the most time fixing the bugs then actually runnning it.
+Through it all, we spent the most time fixing the bugs then actually ran it.

 In this experience, we learned some incredible things.
 We learned about time and effort it takes to get to the end result.
 We also learned how to distinguish and differentiate the different signals, ports, and other things that came with challenge.
 Finally, the most important thing we learned is that patience and teamwork is what makes the game work.